Chamber of commerce: State chambers

 State chambers of commerce are much different from local and regional chambers of commerce, as they work on state and sometimes federal issues impacting the business community.
 Just as the local chamber is critical to the local business community, state chambers serve a unique function, serving as a third-party voice on important business legislation that impacts the business community and is critical in shaping legislation in their respective state.
 State Chambers work with their Governor, state representatives, state senators, US congressional leaders, and US Senators.
 In comparison with state trade associations, which serve as a voice and resource to a particular industry, state chambers are looked to as a respected voice, representing the entire business community to enhance and advocate for a better business environment.

 National and international chambers

-Understanding the National or International need for understanding and information is the key service that these levels of chambers of commerce provide.
-These services are in most cases are at no fee or cost to their members, some of the resources offer personal and/or business services that may have a very low fee (Memberships to other association like the NRA, etc.).
+Addressing the national or international need for information is the key service that these chambers of commerce provide.
+These services are in most cases at no fee or cost to their members; some of them offer personal and/or business services at a very low fee (like memberships to other associations such as the NRA).